jjustin/ec-international-2022/README.md

 :information_source: **Next Q&A session: 14:30 at Humboldt-Haus.**

+:information_source: **Check this page from time to time for new useful information.** Hint: Take a look in the commit history to see what changed.

 ## Getting Started

 **TL;DR:** This quick guide explains how to aquire data from the Infineon radar board with Python.